TDBwriter/DESKTOP/WRITING/JOURNAL/20250418/TeachingInternet.md

+# Teaching Internet Usage

+This document explores teaching methodologies for the next generation to effectively use the internet.
+It emphasizes prompting AI, reading, investigating, and understanding.

+## Related Documents

+- **202504161157.md**: Discusses the next breakthrough in the internet, focusing on user interface design and seamless information retrieval.
+- **MartialArtsTreatise.md**: A comprehensive treatise on martial arts, integrating philosophies and technical refinements.

 # Teaching the Next Generation to Use the Internet

 Teaching my daughter how to use the internet involves more than just giving her access to a browser.
 It means empowering her to: